ben-mulhern/cd-collection/README.md

 3) Finish the other pages & services (albums)

-4) Auto-create the DB on first run (or ship with an empty db)

-5) Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?
+4) Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?

-6) Add a favicon

-7) Handle window forms better (well, at all)
+5) Handle window forms better (well, at all)

-8) Add artist search function
+6) Add artist search function

 #To run
 Currently you have to manually create the tables in the H2 db (see SQL source for details)